SC Tavriya Simferopol: History

 The club was formed in 1958, under the name Avanhard Simferopol and was based on the former Crimean champion 'Burevestnik Simferopol'.
 In previous season Burevestnik played in the 1957 Football Championship of the Ukrainian SSR and placed only 5th among 6 teams in its group.
 Nonetheless, Simferopol was granted to present its own football team at the all-Union football competitions next season.
 The newly formed football team was one of 32 football teams that were admitted to the All-Union football competitions in Class B in 1958 and one out of 8 from Ukraine.
 Tavriya played their first game in the 1958 Soviet Class B against the Yaroslav based club Khimik.
 Sometime in 1963, Avanhard changed its name to Tavriya.
-The team was a member of the bigger Soviet Lokomotiv sports society for railway workers.
+The team was a member of the bigger Soviet Lokomotiv sports society for railway workers (Cisdnieper Railways).
 In 1967 for Tavriya in Simferopol was built a new stadium.
 Overall, Tavriya played 132 clubs from 113 cities.
 They played their last match of the Soviet competition against FC Uralmash Yekaterinburg.

 After the fall of the Soviet Union, the Ukrainian Premier League was formed.
 Tavria was one of its founders and eventually became the very first Ukrainian champion in 1992, under the Simferopol born manager Anatoliy Zayaev, defeating FC Dynamo Kyiv, Ukraine's most successful club in the final, held in Lviv.
 Yuriy Hudymenko became the league's top scorer.
 More players from that era were Oleksandr Holovko, a defender who also played many years for Ukraine national team, and captain Serhiy Yakovych Shevchenko, who scored the championship goal against Dynamo Kyiv.
 Having earned the right to participate in 1992–93 UEFA Champions League, Tavryia were knocked out in the first round by Swiss club FC Sion.
 The Russian Sport-Express posted an article (No.3 (43), 25 January 2000, page 9) stating that the Ukrainian champions Tavria were threatened by the Football Federation of Ukraine to compete at the CIS Cup in 1993.

 Tavria was one of the five clubs to have until 2014 participated in every season of the Ukrainian Premier League.
 Their best performance in the Ukrainian Cup came in 2010, where they defeated FC Metalurh Donetsk in the final to win the competition.
 They had previously reached the final in 1994, where they lost to FC Chornomorets Odesa in a penalty shootout.